 One thing about me: I love to indulge.
 Scanning a menu and opting for the wagyu beef.
 Ordering room service and choosing to eat it in the bath instead of the bed.
 Planning an entire vacation around staying at a hotel from my vision board.
 Booking the nicer seat, buying the better robe, choosing the massage that sounds borderline ridiculous—just to see if it delivers.

-So when I heard about the Four Hands treatment at Raquel New York, I needed to try it for myself1.
+So when I was offered the Four Hands treatment at Raquel New York, first of all I couldn’t believe it actually existed.
+But then I jumped at the chance to try it.
 If you’re wondering if it’s exactly what it sounds like… yes.
 You’ll get a facial from Raquel, who will expertly assess everything your skin needs, while Sophie massages all of your limbs.
 Both happen simultaneously, in perfect rhythm, resulting in the kind of serenity that lingers in your body long after you’ve left the room.

 It was the kind of experience that reminds you what luxury really is—the ability to slow down and bliss out.
 A sense that, for once, you don’t have to do anything except receive.
 And let me tell you, I needed that.